 - Storm Front: Harry's client turns out to be a victim.
 Her husband is a warlock with a drive to get more and more power.
 The client sought Harry when she caught her husband looking at their children not with love, but as tools and ingredients to his next projects.

 - Harry is a victim of this too.
-He is abused by his guardian Justin Dumorne by him trying to enthrall, magically strip Harry of his freewill, Harry.
+He is abused by his guardian Justin Dumorne by him trying to enthrall Harry (magically strip him of his free will).

-- In Mercedes Lackey's first Diana Tregarde novel, there's a scene where a patrol cop is telling the waitress at a diner (who volunteers at a domestic abuse support group) about recent domestic violence cases he's responded to so that she can contact the victims and get them help before things get out of hand.
+- In Burning Water, there's a scene where a patrol cop is telling the waitress at a diner (who volunteers at a domestic abuse support group) about recent domestic violence cases he's responded to so that she can contact the victims and get them help before things get out of hand.

-- In Lackey's book Steadfast, dancer and acrobat Katie Langford runs away from the circus she works at to escape her abusive and brutish husband Dick, the circus strongman.
+- In Steadfast, dancer and acrobat Katie Langford runs away from the circus she works at to escape her abusive and brutish husband Dick, the circus strongman.

 - In the world of A Brother's Price men are so rare that many gender roles are reversed.
 It's commonly known that some wives abuse their husbands, but it's not a flat subversion of Double Standard: Abuse, Female on Male; there is one very high profile case where a man took advantage of his older wives' infatuation with him in order to abuse his younger wives without consequences.